ArnarJonasson/Ejercicios/README.md

 These exercises are in two parts.

-Ejercicio1 contains a simple Python program that reads numbers from a list and prints out whether the number is a perfect, abundant or defective.
+Ejercicio1 contains a simple Python program that reads numbers from a list and prints out whether the number is perfect, abundant or defective.

 Ejercicio2 contains a barebones index.html which main purpose is to run the associated ejercicio2.js JavaScript file.